microsoft/WindowsAppSDK/specs/AppLifecycle/EnvironmentVariables/AppLifecycle Environment Variables.md

   the calling app has fulltrust.

-- **Machine**: attempting to set a variable when the scope is Machine will fail unless the calling app is running elevated (which means it will only work for unpackaged or Centennial apps and not for UWP apps).
+- **Machine**: attempting to set a variable when the scope is Machine will fail unless the calling app is running elevated.

 Note: to update the user-scoped list of variables we need to write to the registry and cause Shell to refresh its cache.
 This will be done using an